Trump bans U.S. investments in firms linked to Chinese military

 “The market is probably worried that President Trump is going to increase tensions with China and Iran in his last two months as president,” said Chris Zaccarelli, Chief Investment Officer of the Independent Advisor Alliance.

-Still, it was unclear how investors would react to the order.
-The order only bans transactions, so they would technically be able to hold onto their current investments.
+Still, it was unclear how investors would react.
+The order bans transactions, which it defined as “purchases,” so investors would technically be able to hold onto current investments.

 While the document does not spell out specific penalties for violations, it gives the Treasury Department the ability to invoke “all powers” granted by the International Emergency Economic Powers Act, which authorizes the use of tough sanctions.

-Questions also remain about whether Biden, who would take office just nine days after the order goes into effect, would enforce it or simply revoke it.
-His campaign did not immediately respond to a request for comment.
+Questions also remain about whether Biden, who is set to take office just nine days after the order goes into effect, would enforce it or simply revoke it.
+His campaign declined to comment.

 Our Standards: The Thomson Reuters Trust Principles.